 Building your business overseas requires locating and hiring top talent.
 When you expand your company into Iraq, you’ll need to consider a new set of business and cultural norms and employment laws to ensure you remain compliant.
 Plus, becoming familiar with employment laws and recruiting qualified candidates can require a big time commitment.

 Globalization Partners provides global PEO services designed to streamline your recruitment and hiring processes.
 We can serve as your Employer of Record to hire your new employees through our subsidiary.
 This means we will take the burden of compliant payroll, compensation, and benefits on our shoulders.
 Enjoy greater peace of mind so you can focus on a risk-free and successful venture.

-According to both Iraqi and Kurdish labor laws, you are responsible for notifying the employment office in your area about any of your company’s vacancies.
-If the local office cannot locate an appropriate candidate, you can begin directly recruiting and hiring employees and advertising your positions publicly.
+According to both Iraqi and Kurdish labor laws, you are responsible for notifying the employment office in your area about any of your company’s vacancies with 10 days.
+If the local office cannot locate an appropriate candidate within 15 days of receipt of the vacancy, you can begin directly recruiting and hiring employees and advertising your positions publicly.

 Recruiting Iraqi workers often happens through personal connections and social networks.
 Word-of-mouth and recommendations from family and friends can go far in securing an open position.
 Therefore, establishing a strong and expansive company network will be an important element in recruiting and hiring qualified candidates.

 You can also advertise your open positions on online job searching websites, including international resources such as Indeed and Glassdoor as well as local recruitment sites.
 Many companies find talent through mass media advertisements, such as print, radio, and television.
 Promoting your open positions across a range of mediums will yield your best chance of a successful hire.